 The man he was after was Thomas Spate, a disgruntled veteran of the Crimean War.
 When he was awarded the Crimea Medal, he threw it away.
 When he was one of the first soldiers to receive the Victoria Cross for bravery in action during the Battle of Balaclava, he thought about throwing it away, too, but kept it.
-He wore it every day pinned over his heart.
+He wore it every day pinned on his coat over his heart.

 During the war Queen Victoria knitted woolens for the troops and inspected military hospitals, wearing a custom-made red army jacket.
-When the war ended, she threw a series of balls in her new ballroom.
+When the war ended, she threw a series of victory balls in her new ballroom.
 Tom Spate watched from outside, driving himself crazy.
 He was alone and down on his luck.
 He blamed everybody except himself for the bad things that happened to him.
 He walked incessantly, from one end of London to the other.
 He goose-stepped up and down Hyde Park.
-Crowds gathered to watch the performance.
+Small groups gathered to watch the performance.
 Queen Victoria saw him often enough to become familiar with him, although she never approached or spoke to him.

-When he escaped his jailers and disappeared, Prince Albert summoned William Murphy, a mercenary who it was said always got his man.
-He told his monarch’s right-hand man as much.
+When he escaped his jailers and disappeared, Prince Albert summoned Bill Murphy, a mercenary who it was said always got his man.
+He told his monarch’s man as much.
 It took more than a year, but in the spring of 1859, he was making his way soaking wet up the hill from the cove to the village of North Rustico.
 He knew where Tom Spate was and knew he could take his time.
 He needed to get out of his sopping clothes.
-He needed beer and dinner.
+He needed a hot cider and dinner.
 He needed a good night’s sleep in a feather bed on dry land that didn’t heave-ho all night long.
 He found the only boarding house in North Rustico and took a room.

-Tom Spate lived in a log hut he had thrown together, living in it with his new wife and baby.
+Tom Spate lived in a rough-and-ready hut he had thrown together, living in it with his new wife and new baby.
 He had no land to farm and no craft to make his way.
 He made his way by operating a ferry service from one side of the Stanley River to the other.
 In the winter he closed it down when the water froze, and folks either walked or ice skated across.
 In January the ice got thick enough that horses and wagons could cross.
 He bought ice skates, carved sticks with a curve at the bottom, and made homemade pucks.
-His wife rented them to youngsters with eggs, butter, salt cod, and potatoes to trade for playing shinny on the ice.
+His wife rented them to youngsters with eggs, butter, salt cod, and potatoes in hand in trade for playing shinny on the ice.
 It was a game of fast skating and trying to hit the puck between two sticks of wood marking the goal.

 “It is mussel mud,” the man, a farmer, said.
 “The land needs lime to breathe new life into it.
 We use the mud from bays and riverbeds.
 It’s filled with oyster shells.”